Skip to main content

 3. Do you undergo regular, independent security audits?
 A company’s claims about its security practices are best verified by a third party.
 Inquiring about penetration testing or security audits (like a SOC 2 report) can provide objective validation of their security posture.
 A willingness to discuss the results of such audits is a sign of confidence and transparency.

 By asking these targeted, intermediate-level questions, you shift from a passive consumer to an active participant in your own data security.
-You are establishing a higher standard of care for the companies that wish to handle your most sensitive health information, fostering a digital environment where personal wellness and are inextricably linked.
+You are establishing a higher standard of care for the companies that wish to handle your most sensitive health information, fostering a digital environment where personal wellness and data security are inextricably linked.

 Academic